FuelLabs/fuels-rs/docs/src/providers/rocksdb.md

 ## RocksDb

-RocksDb enables the establishment of a node and the preservation of the blockchain's state locally, facilitating its future utilization.
+RocksDb enables the preservation of the blockchain's state locally, facilitating its future utilization.

 To create a local database, follow these instructions: